yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters.md

 Use the **Free** cluster to get started with YugabyteDB.
 Although not suitable for production workloads, the free cluster includes enough resources to start exploring the core features available for developing applications with YugabyteDB, including:

-- single node
+- Single node
-- depending on the cloud provider, up to 2 vCPUs and 10 GB of storage
+- Depending on the cloud provider, up to 2 vCPUs and 10 GB of storage
-- limit of one per account
+- Limit of one per account

 **Paid** clusters support multi-node and highly available deployments and include the following features:

-- no limit on cluster size - choose any cluster size based on your use case
+- No limit on cluster size - choose any cluster size based on your use case
-- horizontal and vertical scaling - add or remove nodes and add storage to suit your production loads
+- Horizontal and vertical scaling - add or remove nodes and add storage to suit your production loads
 - VPC peering support
-- automated and on-demand backups
+- Automated and on-demand backups
-- create as many as you need
+- Create as many as you need

 If you have not already provided payment information, you will need to add it before you can create a paid cluster.